-(h) Nonexclusivity of the Plan.
-Neither the adoption of the Plan by the Board nor its submission to the shareholders of the Company for approval shall be construed as creating any limitations on the power of the Board or a committee thereof to adopt such other incentive arrangements as it may deem desirable including incentive arrangements and awards which do not qualify under Section 162(m) of the Code.

-(i) Payments in the Event of Forfeitures; Fractional Shares.
+- (h) Nonexclusivity of the Plan.
+Neither the adoption of the Plan by the Board nor its submission to the shareholders of the Company for approval shall be construed as creating any limitations on the power of the Board or a committee thereof to adopt such other incentive arrangements as it may deem desirable including incentive arrangements and awards which do not qualify under Section 162(m) of the Code. - (i) Payments in the Event of Forfeitures; Fractional Shares.
 Unless otherwise determined by the Committee, in the event of a forfeiture of an Award with respect to which a Participant paid cash or other consideration, the Participant shall be repaid the amount of such cash or other consideration.
 No fractional Shares shall be issued or delivered pursuant to the Plan or any Award.
-The Committee shall determine whether cash, other Awards or other property shall be issued or paid in lieu of such fractional shares or whether such fractional shares or any rights thereto shall be forfeited or otherwise eliminated.

-(j) Governing Law.
-The validity, construction and effect of the Plan, any rules and regulations under the Plan, and any Award Agreement shall be determined in accordance with the laws of the State of Florida without giving effect to principles of conflict of laws, and applicable federal law.

-(k) Non-U.S. Laws.
-The Committee shall have the authority to adopt such modifications, procedures, and subplans as may be necessary or desirable to comply with provisions of the laws of foreign countries in which the Company or its Related Entities may operate to assure the viability of the benefits from Awards granted to Participants performing services in such countries and to meet the objectives of the Plan.

-(1) Plan Effective Date and Shareholder Approval; Termination of Plan.
-The Plan shall become effective on the Effective Date.
-The Plan shall terminate at the earliest of (a) such time as no Shares remain available for issuance under the Plan, (b) termination of this Plan by the Board, or (c) the tenth anniversary of the Effective Date.
+The Committee shall determine whether cash, other Awards or other property shall be issued or paid in lieu of such fractional shares or whether such fractional shares or any rights thereto shall be forfeited or otherwise eliminated. - (j) Governing Law.
+Except as otherwise provided in any Award Agreement, the validity, construction and effect of the Plan, any rules and regulations under the Plan, and any Award Agreement shall be determined in accordance with the laws of the State of Florida without giving effect to principles of conflict of laws, and applicable federal law. - (k) Non-U.S. Laws.
+The Committee shall have the authority to adopt such modifications, procedures, and subplans as may be necessary or desirable to comply with provisions of the laws of foreign countries in which the Company or its Related Entities may operate to assure the viability of the benefits from Awards granted to Participants performing services in such countries and to meet the objectives of the Plan. - (l) Plan Effective Date and Shareholder Approval; Termination of Plan.
+The Plan became effective on the Effective Date.
+The Plan shall terminate at the earliest of (a) such time as no Shares remain available for issuance under the Plan, (b) termination of this Plan by the Board, or (c) the tenth anniversary of the Effective Date of the Restated Plan.
 Awards outstanding upon expiration of the Plan shall remain in effect until they have been exercised or terminated, or have expired.

-Important Notice Regarding Internet Availability of Proxy Materials for the Annual Meeting: The Notice and Proxy Statement and Annual Report are available at www.proxyvote.com.

-PEDIATRIX MEDICAL GROUP.
-INC. THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS ANNUAL MEETING OF SHAREHOLDERS MAY 23, 2008 The shareholder(s) hereby appoint(s) Roger J. Medel, M.D., Thomas W. Hawkins and Karl B.Wagner, or any of them, as proxies, each with the power to appoint his substitute, and hereby authorizes them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of Common Stock of Pediatrix Medical Group, Inc. that the shareholder(s) is/are entitled to vote at the Annual Meeting of Shareholders to be held at 10:00 a.m., Eastern Time, on Friday, May 23, 2008, at the Crowne Plaza Sawgrass Mills, 13400 W. Sunrise Boulevard, Sunrise, Florida 33323, and any adjournment or postponement thereof.
-THIS PROXY, WHEN PROPERLY EXECUTED, WILL BE VOTED AS DIRECTED BY THE SHAREHOLDER(S).
-IF NO SUCH DIRECTIONS ARE MADE, THIS PROXY WILL BE VOTED FOR THE ELECTION OF THE NOMINEES LISTED ON THE REVERSE SIDE FOR THE BOARD OF DIRECTORS, FOR THE APPROVAL OF THE PEDIATRIX 2008 INCENTIVE COMPENSATION PLAN AND FOR THE RATIFICATION OF THE APPOINTMENT OF PRICEWATERHOUSECOOPERS LLP AS OUR INDEPENDENT REGISTERED CERTIFIED PUBLIC ACCOUNTING FIRM FOR 2008.
-PLEASE MARK, SIGN, DATE AND RETURN THIS PROXY CARD PROMPTLY USING THE ENCLOSED REPLY ENVELOPE Address Changes/Comments: (If you noted any Address Changes/Comments above, please mark corresponding box on the reverse side.)

-CONTINUED AND TO BE SIGNED ON REVERSE SIDE
+1301 Concord Terrace Sunrise, Florida 33323-2825

-PEDIATRIX MEDICAL GROUP, INC. 1301 CONCORD TERRACE
+MEDNAX, INC. 1301 CONCORD TERRACE SUNRISE, FL 33323 - 2825

-TO VOTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOWS:

-SUNRISE, FL 33323-2825

-VOTE BY INTERNET - www.proxyvote.com Use the Internet to transmit your voting instructions and for electronic delivery of information up until 11:59 P.M.
-Eastern Time on May 22, 2008.
+VOTE BY INTERNET - www.proxyvote.com

+Use the Internet to transmit your voting instructions and for electronic delivery of information up until 11:59 P.M.
+EDT on May 9, 2012.
 Have your proxy card in hand when you access the web site and follow the instructions to obtain your records and to create an electronic voting instruction form.

-ELECTRONIC DELIVERY OF FUTURE SHAREHOLDER COMMUNICATIONS
+ELECTRONIC DELIVERY OF FUTURE PROXY MATERIALS